whiprandolph/bestseller/Scratch/part 1 - leftovers/09 - Case study - the haudenosaunee.md

 5. avoiding conquering other people.

-It is impossible to briefly recount all the ways the Haudenosaunee have maintained a healthy culture for centuries.
+It is impossible to briefly recount all the ways the Haudenosaunee have maintained a healthy nation for centuries.
 But I believe these five elements have many lessons to teach.
 Let's look at each.

 ##### 1. The Haudenosaunee Studied Past Conflicts and Created Agreements to Avoid Repeating Them